 An apprenticeship is a great way to combine education and on-the-job learning.
 They're normally 15-18 months long, during which time an apprentice works full time for a business.
-They'll spend 20% of their time training as they work to earn a qualification, while earning a salary and applying what they've learnt to their day-to-day role.
+They'll spend 20% of their time training as they work to earn a qualification, while earning a salary and applying what they've learnt to their day-today role.
 They'll also meet people they can learn from and make valuable connections in the industry.

 Many people start with a Level 2 or 3 apprenticeship (equivalent to GCSE and A Level), and progress all the way up to Level 6 or 7 (equivalent to a BA or MA degree).
 They can also start at any time in the year, so you're not tied to the academic year.

-Here are some of the benefits of apprenticeships over university degrees: - Study a profession rather than a subject, learning practical skills and knowledge you'll use in your career - · Grow a network of professionals from day one - Learn with the support of a community of other apprentices - Learn from people at all stages of their career - There's no need to relocate you can find one near home - Hands-on learning, rather than going to lectures How to know if it's the right path for your teen Like with everything, knowledge is power, and it's important that young people feel empowered to make the right choice for them.
+Here are some of the benefits of apprenticeships over university degrees:

+- + Study a profession rather than a subject, learning practical skills and knowledge you'll use in your career - Grow a network of professionals from day one - Learn with the support of a community of other apprentices - Learn from people at all stages of their career - There's no need to relocate you can find one near home - Hands-on learning, rather than going to lectures

+How to know if it's the right path for your teen

+Like with everything, knowledge is power, and it's important that young people feel empowered to make the right choice for them.
 They should identify what career interests them, the skills they already have and the ones they want to develop.
 It's important for your child to speak to someone who knows more about what's on offer.
-They can start by speaking to a Careers Adviser at their school, an expert from an apprenticeship provider, as well as sounding out ideas with family and friends.
-First steps if your teen is interested in finding an apprenticeship While they're still at school, it's important for your teen to gather the knowledge and confidence they'll need to get their applications noticed.
+They can start by speaking to a Careers Adviser at their school, an expert from an apprenticeship provider, as well as sounding out ideas with family and friends

+First steps if your teen is interested in finding an apprenticeship

+While they're still at school, it's important for your teen to gather the knowledge and confidence they'll need to get their applications noticed.
 Finding work experience, volunteering and upskilling via online courses are great ways to do this.

 To see what's out there, the government apprenticeships site is a great place to start.
-You can also visit job boards and apprenticeship providers like WhiteHat, who offer 1-on-1 support to candidates to help them land a job.
+You can also visit provider job boards like WhiteHat, which has a 1-1 mentoring service.
 Reading through job specs and seeing what they feel will suit them (and what excites them) will help you work out the best move to make.

-5 ways for your teen to find work experience at school and beyond - 1.
-Taster Days - 2.
-Work experience and internships - 3.
-Volunteering - 4.
-Summer schools - 5.
-Mentorship
+5 ways for your teen to find work experience at school and beyond

+- Taster Days

+- Work experience and internships

+- Volunteering

+- Summer schools

+- Mentorship

+Resources

-Resources and further reading Resources Your teen's school - The Careers Leader at their school or college can put them in touch with a Careers Adviser, who is a trained professional equipped to support them in their career journey The iCould website For examples of different professionals talking about their roles National Careers Service For lots of information about different jobs, and skills and qualifications needed to get them UCAS Careers Website For more jobs to browse and advice on making a career plan Skillsbuilder For detailed information about key skills and how to develop them Further reading and watching What will the Future Jobs Market look like?
-From Parental Guidance Top 20 jobs of the future From Parental Guidance Future Skills and Employment - from NESTA, The Innovation Foundation What skills do employers look for? - from UCAS
+Your teen's school - The Careers Leader at their school or college can put them in touch with a Careers Adviser, who is a trained professional equipped to support them in their career journey

+The iCould website for examples of different professionals talking about their roles

+National Careers Service for lots of information about different jobs, and skills and gualifications needed to get them

+👆 UCAS Careers Website for more jobs to browse and advice on making a career plan

+Skillsbuilder for detailed information about key skills and how to develop them

+Further reading and watching

+What will the Future Jobs Market look like?
+From Parental Guidance

+Top 20 jobs of the future From Parental Guidance

+What skills do employers look for?
+From UCAS